Please note: this cafe's opening hours will be changing from 5 June to 09:00–16:00. Please see the information below for current opening hours.

-Visit the University’s most unique café on campus, with a focus on high-quality handmade food which is created on campus by our Hospitality catering team.
+Visit the University’s most unique cafe on campus, with a focus on high-quality handmade food which is created on campus by our Hospitality catering team.

-The Container cafe's food and drink is a continuation of the Hospitality Shop, with the Container being the new collection point for food boxes and other food supplies: picnic boxes, sweet treats, bakes and breakfast croissants, English muffins, bagels as well as hot and cold drinks from a barista using organic coffee locally roasted from Owen's Coffee.
+The Container cafe's food and drink is a continuation of the Hospitality Shop, with the Container being the new collection point for food boxes and other food supplies: picnic boxes, sweet treats, bakes and breakfast croissants, bagels as well as hot and cold drinks from a barista using Fairtrade, organic coffee locally roasted from Owen's Coffee.

 Sourcing food and drink from local and sustainable companies are important to the catering team at the University and we're pleased to be collaborating with a fantastic variety of Devon and Cornwall businesses.
-Sustainability is at the core of the café with innovative environmental initiatives in place, including the use of a milk pergal to minimise plastic bottles, offering minimal single-use plastic, and all packaging and napkins made from sustainable plant-based or recycled materials.
+Sustainability is at the core of the cafe with innovative environmental initiatives in place, including the use of a milk pergal to minimise plastic bottles, offering minimal single-use plastic, and all packaging and napkins made from sustainable plant-based or recycled materials.

 Our offers